How to Choose a Camp?

 • Ask people you know and trust.
 Relatives, friends, coaches, and school counselors may have suggestions of camps that might work for your child.
 CAUTION: Just because someone had a great experience at a camp doesn’t automatically make that camp a good match for your child!

 • Consult professionals.
 There are a variety of camp consultants and referral agents who can help point you to camps they represent that might meet some or most of YOUR camp search criteria.
 Look carefully at how camps present themselves to the world in print, in photographs, and in person!
-You can gain a more comprehensive understanding of each camp by reviewing a variety of their materials and by speaking with camp representatives, especially the camp director.
+You can gain a more comprehensive understanding of each camp by reviewing a variety of their materials and by speaking with camp representatives, especially the camp director. - Decide!

 • Examine finalist camps closely; then, go with your gut.